jamadam/Marquee/readme.md

 ### Easy to install

-Marquee is written in pure-perl and depends on only [Mojolicious] distribution which is also a pure-perl, so you can even deploy them with FTP clients.
+Marquee is written in pure-perl and depends on only [Mojolicious] distribution which is also a pure-perl, so you can even deploy them via FTP.
 Though [Mojolicious] depends on perl-5.10.1 or higher, there is still an option to adopt backport project [mojo-legacy] to run on perl-5.8.7.